Oriharel68/next-js/hello-world/src/app/_learn/notes.md

 here you get a slug variable as param includes all of the url routes that is preset [...slug] will achive this adding [] to [..slug] will include the root folder before the slug as its own page and will render it based on page.tsx file in the slug folder

+### Conditional  routes

+to use Conditinal routes in aa slot enviroment you create a new slot (@login) make the login page and then in the layout page of the father you can do the logic there check if the user is logged in if he isnt you use jsx to display the login component if he is you continue to display the dashboard normally